 When you leave a helpful comment on a blog post or answer a question on Yahoo Answers – you are doing PR.

 When you network with others in the industry to build a community of like-minded SEOs who can help you build links and sway results on a day’s notice – you are doing PR.

 You can further help the PR team by being their eyes and ears on the ground.
 Help them fight fires before fires develop.
 Subscribe to search engine alerts for blog posts mentioning your brand.
 Use them to build links, but also to monitor the discussion.
 If a blog post or comment thread starts to go sour on your brand, notify the PR team so they can respond appropriately.

 Provide Value to the Dev Team

-Aside from your usual SEO duties to work with development on crawlability issues and such – provide added value by helping them spot vulnarabilities or alerting them of spam issues, cross site scripting attacks, etc… Again, Google alerts comes in handy here.
-For instance, use it to find out if your site has been hacked for spammy linkdropping purposes.
+Aside from your usual SEO duties to work with development on crawlability issues and such – provide added value by helping them spot vulnerabilities or alerting them of spam issues, cross-site scripting attacks, etc… Again, Google alerts come in handy here.
+For instance, use it to find out if your site has been hacked for spammy link dropping purposes.

 Provide Value to the Customer Service Team

 As an SEO, you are out there every day interacting with blogs and social media profiles, and probably comments on your company or clients’ websites.
 When working on a give-a-way project with an industry blogger, pay attention to the comments.
 People often have questions about the product or service being given away: “Does that come in a different color?”
 “Why does it cost so much?”
 These make great customer service opportunities.
 The same goes for Twitter, Facebook, forums, or your own blog.
 If you can help your customer service department show the public that your company cares about and pays attention to what they have to say – that’s a value above and beyond your rank on Google.